AceHotelProject/AceHotel-App/README.md

 <!-- You can search the logo with https://simpleicons.org and copy the name in logo=copyhere same with color after badge/YourText-YourColor-->

+- Kotlin
+- Android Studio
+- Postman
+- Retrofit
+- Hilt
+- DataStore
+- Room
--
+- NotificationManager
--
+- WorkManager

 ## ⚙️ Installation

-1. Clone this repository `git clone https://github.com/zer0-911/readme-project-template.git` or click `Clone or Download` button and then click `Download ZIP`
+1. Clone this repository `git clone https://github.com/AceHotelProject/AceHotel-App.git` or click `Clone or Download` button and then click `Download ZIP`
 2. Open this project in Android Studio
 3. Make sure your Android Virtual Device (AVD) is already activated
 4. Run the app